 Arco di Settimio Severo

-The park also contains an amphitheater (the Piazza di Siena), an 18th century arch (the arco di Settimio Severo) and a botanical garden.
+The park also contains an amphitheater (the Piazza di Siena), an arch from the eighteenth century (the arco di Settimio Severo) and a botanical garden.

-You might also notice Triton statues which look exactly like those on the Fontana del Moro (Moor Fountain) at the Piazza Navona
+You might also notice Triton statues which look exactly like those on the Fontana del Moro (Moor Fountain) in the Piazza Navona

 .
-The originals were moved from the piazza to the park, the Tritons on the Piazza Navona fountain are actually 19th century replicas.
+The originals were moved from the piazza to the park; the Tritons on the Piazza Navona fountain are actually nineteenth-century replicas.